The Coke Zero & Mentos Rocket Car (2-D version)

 Seriously, don’t try this at home.
 There is a huge amount of power involved, and we don’t want you to get hurt.

-What you can (and should) try at home is the Coke & Mentos geyser: you can get your own Coke & Mentos Kit, which includes nozzles just like the ones we use in our geyser videos, or you can click here to learn how you can make Coke & Mentos geysers with stuff from around your house.
+What you can (and should) try at home is the Coke & Mentos geyser: you can get your own Coke & Mentos Kit, which includes nozzles just like the ones we use in our geyser videos, or you can click here to learn how you can make a coke mentos geysers with stuff from around your house.

 Credits